Frosty098/smc-bos-strategy/README.md

 # SMC BOS Strategy

-A Pine Script backtesting framework for testing a Smart Money Concepts trading model.
+A Pine Script backtesting framework for testing a trading model.

 ## Strategy Concept